RobMixon/react-nutshell-the-hazelnuts/README.md

 In the case of the "friends" table, each object is to be thought of as a relationship.
 Each object, or "relationship", is represented with a unique ID.
 The essence of the relationship is constructed by the "userId" and the "followingUserId", wherein the "userId" represents the user and the "followingUserId" represents the friend of the user.

 In the "example.json" file, Jane (userId 3) is friends with both Billy (userId 2) and Bob (userId 1); consequently Billy and Bob are both friends with Jane.
-So in the first and second relationship object, in the "friends" table, userId 3 has a followingUserId of 2 in the relationship with the ID of 1 and followingUserId of 1 in the relationship with the ID of 2.
+So in the first and second relationship object, in the "friends" table, activeUserId 3 has a userId of 2 in the relationship with the ID of 1 and userId of 1 in the relationship with the ID of 2.
 Thus, Jane is friends with both Billy and Bob.

 ## JSON folder